 Compiling an application is usually done on the head node or login node.
-Typically, there are several compilers available on the head node in BCM.
+Typically, there are several compilers available on the head node in Bright Cluster Manager.
 These compilers provide different levels of optimization, standards conformance, and support for accelerators.

-For example: The GNU compiler collection, Intel compilers, and the NVIDIA HPC SDK compilers.
+For example: The GNU compiler collection, Intel compilers, the legacy Portland Group compilers and the NVIDIA HPC SDK compilers.
 The following table summarizes the available compiler commands on a cluster with these compilers:

-Language GNU NVIDIA HPC Intel
+Language GNU Portland NVIDIA HPC Intel

-С gcc nvc and nvcc icc
+С gcc pgcc nvc and nvcc icc

-C++ g++ nvc++ and nvcc icc
+C++ g++ pgc++ nvc++ and nvcc icc

-Fortran77 gfortran nvfortran ifort
+Fortran77 ${\tt gfortran}$ pgf77 nvfortran ifort

-Fortran90 gfortran nvfortran ifort
+Fortran90 gfortran pgf90 nvfortran ifort

-Fortran95 gfortran nvfortran ifort
+Fortran95 gfortran pgf95 nvfortran ifort